AngleProtocol/merkl-docs/distribute-with-merkl/campaign-management.md

 * Monitor its performance using our API (refer [here](https://docs.merkl.xyz/integrate-merkl/app) for more details) or directly in the studio’s dashboard (coming soon)
 * See the campaign leaderboard in the opportunity page to track addresses’ participation
 * Integrate campaign data into your own app using our API.
 You’ll find the procedure [here](https://docs.merkl.xyz/integrate-merkl/app)
+* **Request address remapping**: For ongoing campaigns, you can contact the Merkl team to set up automatic address remapping, where rewards from specific addresses are automatically redirected to other addresses throughout the campaign duration.
+See the [address remapping section](#address-remapping-alternative-to-manual-reallocation) below.
 * **Reallocate unclaimed rewards**: As a campaign creator, you have full control over reward reallocation.
 You can redirect rewards from any recipient to another address at your discretion.
 This is particularly useful when smart contracts receive pending rewards but lack a claim function, or when forwarding is not yet implemented.
 See the detailed section on [reward reallocation](#reward-reallocation) below for complete instructions.
 * Cancel a campaign: go in the [studio](https://studio.merkl.xyz/users/) using the creator address, select the campaign you want to cancel and click on the button on the right.
 *   (If needed) edit some parameters of your campaigns.